preservim/vim-wordy/README.markdown

 # vim-wordy

-> Writer’s tool for identifying potential usage problems
+> A writer’s tool for uncovering potential usage problems

 ## Features of this plugin